uplink-systems/Terraform-Modules/modules/azuread/user/README.md

 </details>

 <details>
-<summary><b>'certificate_user_ids'</b></summary>
+<summary><b>(Optional) possible prospective attribute/feature: 'certificate_user_ids'</b></summary>

 ######
-The Azure AD attribute 'certificateUserIds' is already available in Azure AD and can be set via Entra ID admin portal.
+The Azure AD attribute 'certificateUserIds' is already available in Azure AD and can be set via Entra admin portal.
 The implementation in the Azure AD provider is currently still missing at the time of writing but may probably be available in a future version.

 <pre>
 #####  variables.tf